-A great leader is the one who can create an emotional connection to the consumer like no other in the organization.
-He has the influence, power and control, if you will, to step into the minds and hearts of the constituents making an impression that is not soon forgotten, whether good or bad.
+A great leader can create an emotional connection with the consumer like no other in the organization.
+He or she has the influence, power, and control, if you will, to step into the minds and hearts of the constituents making an impression that is not soon forgotten, whether good or bad.

-Think of the many organizations that have been led by both positive and not so positive leaders.
-Their names are emblazoned in the media and in the minds of their followers, or … former followers.
+Think of the many organizations that have been led by both positive and not-so-positive leaders.
+Their names are emblazoned in the media and the minds of their followers, or… former followers.
 The same is true in Christian schools.
-Changes in leadership bring changes in practice.
+Leadership changes bring changes in practice.
 Strong become weak, weak become powerful.
-It is true that so much of the success of an organization rises and falls on leadership.
+So much of the success of an organization indeed rises and falls on leadership.

 The manager administers; the leader innovates.

 The difference may be summarized as activities of vision and judgment — effectiveness versus activities of mastering routines — efficiency.
-Many first-class managers turn out to have quite a lot of leadership ability.
-Here is another chart that will help identify some of those distinctives:
+Many first-class managers turn out to have very distinctive leadership abilities.
+Many think they are leading, however, when they are managing.
+If those in leadership exhibit mostly a management style it can be harmful to growth, morale, and team drive.
+Consider the following to help identify some of those distinctions:

+It’s not that being a manager is a bad thing!
 Possessing one style over the other is neither right nor wrong.
 God has called some to be leaders and some to be managers, I believe.
 This is a matter of rightly understanding roles and responsibilities.
 Leaders who are placed into manager roles will struggle to truly chart a destiny for their department or organization.
-Managers who are thrust into a leader’s role will forever be conscientious about getting the job done in a neat and tidy manner, but will struggle to think past the here and now and engage great ideas for the future.
+Managers who are thrust into a leader’s role will forever be conscientious about getting the job done in a tidy manner but will struggle to think past the here and now and engage great ideas for the future.

 Good leadership is not a common day occurrence in Christian schools.
 Many times, though, good management is.
 And likewise, good leadership does not happen in a vacuum, but with many keen and wise advisors.
 As I conclude, consider these encouraging passages of Scripture from the book of Proverbs (NLT):